Esmé Howard, 1st Baron Howard of Penrith: Early life

-Howard was born on 15 September 1863 at Greystoke Castle, near Penrith, Cumberland.
+Howard was born on 15 September 1863 at Greystoke Castle, near Penrith, Cumbria.
 He was the youngest son of the former Charlotte Caroline Georgina Long and Henry Howard, an MP for Steyning and New Shoreham.
 He was the nephew of Henrietta Anna Molyneux-Howard, wife of Henry Herbert, 3rd Earl of Carnarvon.
 His elder brothers were Henry Howard, later an MP for Penrith, and Sir Stafford Howard, later an MP for Thornbury and Cumberland East who served as Under-Secretary of State for India in 1886.

 His paternal grandfather was Lord Henry Howard-Molyneux-Howard, the younger brother of Bernard Howard, 12th Duke of Norfolk.
-His maternal grandparents were Henry Lawes Long and Lady Catharine Long (a daughter of Horatio Walpole, 2nd Earl of Orford and sister of Horatio Walpole, 3rd Earl of Orford).
+His maternal grandparents were Henry Lawes Long and Lady Catharine Long (a daughter of Horatio Walpole, 2nd Earl of Orford, and sister of Horatio Walpole, 3rd Earl of Orford).

 Howard was educated at Harrow School.